RDokht/Seismology/README.md

 - scale_kurtosisFcn:\
   Calculating the modified/scaled kurtosis functions from the original kurtosis functions.
 - pol_covmat:\
-  It calculates the polarization parameters (such as: rectilinearity, degree of polarization, and etc) for input three-component waveform data using tje eigen values of the covariance matrix.
+  It calculates the polarization parameters (such as: rectilinearity, degree of polarization, and etc) for input three-component waveform data using the eigen values of the covariance matrix.